xiaopeng12138/WACVR/README.md

   - Start WACVR first then start the game.
   - If your touch is not working, try to somehow go to Test mode then exit Test mode.

 - The lighting requires ``mercuryio.dll``.
 You must set it up to get the lights from the game.
-If you don't have the lights, please check if you are using the latest tools and if your LED hook works.
+If you don't have the lights, please check if you are using the latest xxxxtools and if your LED hook works.

 ## Configuration
 A ``config.json`` file is automatically created in WACVR's root directory on startup.